 A sand cay is a low sandy island found on the surface of coral reefs.
 They’re created when sediment drifting on ocean currents descends on the same reef, piling atop one another to form an island.
 It’s a bit like a maritime flash mob.

-After dedicating an extraordinary amount of time visiting these picture postcard perfect sand cays I’ve become something of an expert, making countless trips, camera in hand, lusting after that perfect shot.
-Here are my top five sand cays to visit.
+After dedicating an extraordinary amount of time visiting these picture postcard perfect sand cays we’ve become something of an expert, making countless trips, camera in hand, lusting after that perfect shot.
+Here are our top five sand cays to visit.
 But be warned: once you’ve visited a sand cay you’ll be hooked.

 25 mins off the coast of the famous Daintree & Cape Tribulation, you’ll find the small sandy jewel of Mackay Cay, renowned for spectacular coral gardens and abundant marine life – there’s a reason one of the snorkel sites is called “Turtles”.